Looking for the best apres ski bars in Courchevel? From La Folie Douce to seasonaire hang outs, Courchevel has it all

 Apres ski is a French term coined by the ski industry to talk about what you do after you have finished skiing for the day.
 It literally translates as ‘After ski’ and usually involves energetic parties once the chair lifts have stopped for the day.

 No good ski trip is complete without a good bit of apres.
 The party gets started from mid-afternoon in mountain bars across ski resorts including Courchevel.
-The easiest way to find the best bars is simply to listen for the live music, stamping of ski boots and following the locals.
+The easiest way to find the best bars is simply to listen for the live music, stamping of ski boots, and follow the locals.

 What to wear for apres ski in Courchevel?